Newhaven Town railway station

 Newhaven Town railway station is the main station serving Newhaven, East Sussex, England, the other being Newhaven Harbour.
 A third station, Newhaven Marine, formally closed in October 2020, but had not had a train service since 2006.

 The station has two platforms, both with Permit to Travel Machines and trains are operated by Southern.
 It is on the Seaford Branch of the East Coastway Line, 56 mi 25 chain measured from London Bridge.

 The station is adjacent to the passenger terminal for the Port of Newhaven which has regular ferry sailings to Dieppe in France.
 Foot passengers should alight here and not at Newhaven Harbour railway station, which is for the harbour industrial estate and freight terminal.

 Services

+All services at Newhaven Town are operated by Southern using Class 377 EMUs.